 In fact, small daughter was in too much of a hurry to model this headscarf hairband so her toy dog very kindly volunteered instead 🙂

 Let me know how you get on if you decide to make one for yourselves! xx

-This hairband pattern is free and will always remain so, but if you have enjoyed using it and would like to make a donation towards future projects, it will be gratefully received!
+This hairband pattern is free and will always remain so, but if you have enjoyed using it and would like to buy me a brew, it will be much appreciated!
 You can find the donation button on the sidebar on the left hand side.
 Thank you! xx

 Not to be included in any collection or used for profit without written consent of Winwick Mum.